Clients come to me with so much worry about their emotional eating.

 2. Consider what factors lead to emotional eating for you

 You are filling your body with food to replace whatever is missing or lacking in your body and life.
-By understanding how eating is a reaction to an emotional feeling you are experiencing, you can identify the factors you need to stop using food for emotions.
+By understanding how eating is a reaction to an emotional feeling you are experiencing, you can begin to identify some of the factors that lead to emotional eating so you can stop using food for emotions.

 So to address this eating, consider what is REALLY happening when you emotionally eat and what alternative options can be used